oracle/graal/docs/getting-started/graalvm-community/get-started-graalvm-community.md

 More detailed documentation on this innovative technology is available in the [Native Image reference manual](../../reference-manual/native-image/README.md).

-## Polyglot Capabilities of Native Images
+## Polyglot Capabilities of Native Image

 GraalVM makes it possible to use polyglot capabilities when building native executables.
 Take this example of a JSON pretty-printer Java program that embeds some JavaScript code: